Tigres UANL (women)

-Tigres UANL Femenil, also known simply as Tigres Femenil or Tigres, is a Mexican professional women's football club based in the city of San Nicolás de los Garza, Nuevo León, Mexico that competes in the Liga MX Femenil.
+Tigres UANL Femenil, also known simply as Tigres Femenil or Tigres, is a Mexican professional women's football club based in San Nicolás de los Garza, Nuevo León that competes in the Liga Femenil.
 The club has been the women's section of Tigres UANL since 2016.
 The team plays its home matches at the Estadio Universitario.

-Commonly known as Las Amazonas (The Amazons), Tigres Femenil is one of only five clubs that have won the Liga MX Femenil title, and the most successful one with a record six league titles, two more than city rivals C.F.
-Monterrey.
+Commonly known as Las Amazonas (The Amazons), Tigres Femenil is one of only five clubs that have won the Liga Femenil title, and the most successful one with a record seven league titles, two more than their city rivals Monterrey.

 History

 Founding and first league tournament

-Club de Fútbol Tigres de la Universidad Autónoma de Nuevo León Femenil was founded on December 5, 2016, the same day that Liga MX Femenil was announced.
-In preparation for the first season of Liga MX Femenil in the second half of 2017, the team participated in a preparation tournament, the 2017 Copa MX Femenil under the management of Miguel Razo.
-On July 13, 2017, previous to the start of the league, Former Tigres player and club legend, Osvaldo Batocletti, was appointed as manager of the team with the previous manager Miguel Razo becoming his assistant.
+Club de Fútbol Tigres de la Universidad Autónoma de Nuevo León Femenil was founded on December 5, 2016, the same day that the Liga MX Femenil was announced.
+In preparation for the first season of the Liga MX Femenil in the second half of 2017, the team participated in a preparation tournament, the 2017 Copa MX Femenil under the management of Miguel Razo.
+On July 13, 2017, previous to the start of the league, former Tigres player and club legend, Osvaldo Batocletti, was appointed as manager of the team with the previous manager Miguel Razo becoming his assistant.
 Tigres Femenil's first league match in history was a 0–0 draw against Querétaro on July 29, 2017.

-In its first Liga MX Femenil tournament (Apertura 2017), Tigres ended the regular phase of the tournament 2nd with 34 pts, but they would eventually be eliminated in the semifinals of the play-offs by Pachuca.
+In its first Liga MX Femenil tournament (Apertura 2017), Tigres ended the regular phase of the tournament in 2nd with 34 points, but they would eventually be eliminated in the semifinals of the play-offs by Pachuca.